AutodeskGames/stingray-docs/source/interactive_release_notes/release_notes/readme_1.4.md

 With the Stingray DCC Link plug-in for 3ds Max installed, you can now import and export Stingray Physically Based Shaders directly to and from a Stingray project folder.
 When sending a new material between Stingray and 3ds Max, its parameters, including all of its input connections and nodes, are preserved.

-See ~{ Send materials to Maya, Maya LT, or 3ds Max }~ and ~{ Receive materials from Maya, Maya LT, or 3ds Max }~ for updated information.
+See [Send a material to 3ds Max](http://help-staging.autodesk.com/view/Stingray/ENU/?contextId=send-a-material-to-3ds-max) and [Receive materials from 3ds Max](http://help-staging.autodesk.com/view/Stingray/ENU/?contextId=receive-materials-from-3ds-max) for updated information.

 ## Expanded Android support

 This release adds support for the Mali series of GPUs, providing a greater range of Android-based mobile devices as deployment targets.
-See ~{ Supported platforms }~ for updated information.
+See [Supported platforms](http://help-staging.autodesk.com/view/Stingray/ENU/?contextId=supported-platforms) for updated information.

 ## Asset Browser improvements